Skip to main content

 System prompt to enforce guardrails

 The ability to enforce guardrails in chat generations is crucial for front-facing applications.
 We introduce an optional system prompt to enforce guardrails on top of our models.
-You can activate this prompt through a safe_prompt boolean flag in API calls as follows (this parameter is currently named safe_mode in the client libraries):
+You can activate this prompt through a safe_prompt boolean flag in API calls as follows :

 )